List of minor Hebrew Bible figures, A–K: Ephron

 Ephron the Hittite, son of Zohar, lived in Mamre among the children of Heth.
-Abraham comes to the Hittites, which are strangers to him, and asks them to sell him a property that he can use as a burial site.
-The Hittites, flattering Abraham by calling him a mighty prince says that he can choose whichever tomb he wants.
-Abraham then asks them to contact Ephron son of Zohar who owns the cave of Machpelah which he is offering to buy for "the full price".
+Abraham came to the Hittites, who were strangers to him, and asked them to sell him a property that he could use as a burial site for Sarah, his wife.
+The Hittites, flattering Abraham by calling him a mighty prince, said that he could choose whichever tomb he wanted.
+Abraham then asked his hosts to contact Ephron, son of Zohar, who owned a field where the cave of Machpelah was located, which he was offering to buy for "the full price".
 Ephron slyly replies that he is prepared to give Abraham the field and the cave within, knowing that that would not result in Abraham having a permanent claim on it.
 Abraham politely refuses the offer and insists on paying for the field.
-Ephron replies that the field is worth four hundred shekels of silver and Abraham agrees to the price without any further bargaining.
-He then proceeded to bury his dead wife Sarah there.
+Ephron replies that the field is worth four hundred shekels of silver, and Abraham agrees to the price without any further bargaining.
+He then proceeded to bury Sarah there.